Bachelor of Arts in Education in English Education/Secondary

 2. The catalog in effect at the time the student declares a major or minor is used to determine the program requirements.

-Students who earn a BAE In English Secondary Education at EWU should be able to do the following:
+Students who earn a BAE In English Secondary Education at EWU should be able to:

 • demonstrate content knowledge of English language arts according to standards articulated by Washington state requirements for endorsement;